-** Agreed; when you watch the little girl struggle to get out of her wheelchair and try to find her father [[spoiler:only to discover that she's blind AND crippled]] it's hard to fight the tears when you know that she will never hear his voice or receive a gift from him again.
+* The end of 2nd Gig's "Trans_Parent."
+The VO who provided the little girl's voice ''earned'' her pay.
+When you watch the little girl struggle to get out of her wheelchair and try to find her father [[spoiler:only to discover that she's blind AND crippled]] it's hard to fight the tears when you know that she will never hear his voice or receive a gift from him again.

 * 2nd [=GiG=] later has two practically back to back, the first is: [[spoiler:Motoko asking Kuze if he can fold cranes using his left hand -- with all the implication that has.]]
 Then, right after that [[spoiler: hearing [[http://youtube.com/watch?v=0UEkrUVmPIc the Tachikoma sing this cheerful song about butterflies and living things while they send the satellite containing their collective consciousness plummeting into the path of a launched nuke]]]].